-2. Why is it important to know about osteoporosis?
+2. Why is it important to know about osteoporosis and osteopenia?

-First, osteoporosis is the most common bone disease.
-While osteoporosis is painless, it is still important for you to understand how it can affect your personal health, family, finances, and lifestyle.
+Osteoporosis is the most common bone disease.
+While osteoporosis and osteopenia are painless, it is still important for you to understand how they affect your personal health, family, finances, and lifestyle.
 A recent report from the U.S. Surgeon General says that by 2020, half of all Americans over the age of 50 will be at risk for fractures as a result of osteoporosis.
-Current estimates indicate that osteoporosis is an expensive health care problem, costing Americans \$18 billion per year.
+Current estimates indicate that osteoporosis is an expensive healthcare problem, costing Americans \$18 billion per year.